 Well, possibly neither one, if you look at history.

-As it turns out, "redneck" is a term that has been in use in English speaking nations for nearly four hundred years now.
-Its oldest roots can be traced to Presbyterian Scottish Covenanters in the 1600s, who fought against the royal interference in the church from the Stuart monarchy.
+As it turns out, "redneck" is a term that has been in use in English speaking nations outside of the United States for nearly four hundred years now.
+Its oldest roots trace to Presbyterian Scottish Covenanters in the 1600s, who fought against the royal interference in the church from the Stuart monarchy.
 The Stuarts believed in the divine right of kings, and as rulers usurped control of the church.
-In response, many devout Presbyterians signed covenants that promised loyalty to the church over King Charles of England.
-It is said that they Covenanters signed in blood to show their fervently held beliefs, and wore red bandannas or neckerchiefs around their necks as a sign of solidarity.
+In response, many devout Presbyterians signed covenants that promised loyalty to the church over the British King Charles of England.
+The Covenanters signed in blood to show their fervently held beliefs and wore red bandannas or neckerchiefs around their necks as a sign of solidarity.
 Thus, the term "redneck" was born.

-Similarly, the term "hillbilly" is derived from the Scotts-Irish supporters of King William.
-William, Prince of Orange was known as "King Billy," and he deposed the unpopular James Stuart from rule in 1690.
+The term "hillbilly" derived from the Scotts-Irish supporters of King William.
+William, Prince of Orange, was known as "King Billy," and he deposed the unpopular James Stuart from ruling in 1690.
 In Scotland, his supporters were known as "billy boys," and their American counterparts, who largely populated the hills of Appalachia, became known as "hillbillies."

 Now you know.

 So it was religion and a red bandana that came together to coin the term "redneck" in Scotland.
 Later on, when many Scots-Irish migrated to America following the Test Act in 1704, they brought the word with them.
-It's not entirely certain as to whether or not the term developed a new meaning after it crossed the Atlantic.
-However, it is crystal clear that it didn't originate with country bumpkins in the American South.
+It's not entirely sure as to whether or not the term developed a new meaning after it crossed the Atlantic.
+However, it is crystal clear that it didn't originate with country bumpkins in the Southern United States.

-The word "redneck" is very much a part of our lexicon now, as it has been since before America was formed as an independent nation.
-So if you're using it as an insult, you might want to first consider the history of the word.
+The word "redneck" is very much a part of our lexicon now, as it has been since before America formed as an independent nation.
+So if you're using it as an insult, you might want to check a history book.